 Constitutional mismatch repair deficiency syndrome

-More than 55 mutations in the PMS2 gene have been associated with a condition called constitutional mismatch repair deficiency (CMMRD) syndrome.
-PMS2 gene mutations are the most frequent cause of this condition.
+More than 55 variants (also known as mutations) in the PMS2 gene have been associated with a condition called constitutional mismatch repair deficiency (CMMRD) syndrome.
+PMS2 gene variants are the most frequent cause of this condition.
 Individuals with CMMRD syndrome are at increased risk of developing cancers of the colon (large intestine) and rectum (collectively referred to as colorectal cancer), brain, and blood (leukemia or lymphoma).
 These cancers usually first occur in childhood, with the vast majority of cancers in CMMRD syndrome diagnosed in people under the age of 18.
 Many people with CMMRD syndrome also develop changes in skin coloring (pigmentation), similar to those that occur in a condition called neurofibromatosis type 1.

-Individuals with CMMRD syndrome inherit two PMS2 gene mutations, one from each parent, while people with Lynch syndrome (described below) have a mutation in one copy of the PMS2 gene.
+Individuals with CMMRD syndrome inherit two PMS2 gene variants, one from each parent, while people with Lynch syndrome (described below) have a variant in one copy of the PMS2 gene.

-Mutations in the PMS2 gene have been reported in about 6 percent of families with Lynch syndrome that have an identified gene mutation.
+Variants in the PMS2 gene have been reported in about 6 percent of families with Lynch syndrome that have an identified gene alteration.
 Lynch syndrome increases the risk of many types of cancer, particularly colorectal cancer.
 People with Lynch syndrome also have an increased risk of cancers of the endometrium (lining of the uterus), ovaries, stomach, small intestine, liver, gallbladder ducts, upper urinary tract, and brain.
-By age 75, the risk of developing one of these cancers is 30 percent for women and 25 percent for men with a PMS2 gene mutation.
-These mutations lead to a form of Lynch syndrome with a lower risk of cancer development compared to other causes of this condition.
-Additionally, in people with a PMS2 gene mutation, cancer tends to occur at a later age compared to others with Lynch syndrome.
+By age 75, the risk of developing one of these cancers is 30 percent for women and 25 percent for men with a PMS2 gene variant.
+These variants lead to a form of Lynch syndrome with a lower risk of cancer development compared to other causes of this condition.
+Additionally, in people with a PMS2 gene variant, cancer tends to occur at a later age compared to others with Lynch syndrome.
 The reason for this lower cancer risk is unclear.